Holding an Event

 In Forster Tuncurry, busking is permitted in the CBD areas of Forster and Tuncurry.
 We have a busking policy which encourages busking by providing a simple process that supports performers and promotes activities in the Great Lakes region.
 Buskers will need a permit from Council before they perform.

 To apply for a busking permit, please complete the attached application form and pay the appropriate application fee.
 The busking licence will be valid for 12 months.
 Locations for busking need to be approved by Council a maximum of 12 weeks before the performance.
 Buskers under 12 years old need a parent present when the application is made to Council.

 Map of Busking Locations in Forster CBD(PDF, 864KB)

 Map of Busking Locations in Tuncurry CBD(PDF, 603KB)

 In the Manning

-We’re on the lookout to sponsor events that provide economic, social and cultural benefits to our community, so if this sounds like your event, we’d love to hear from you.
+We sponsor events that provide economic, social and cultural benefits to our community.
 We are proud to have supported some fantastic major events in the past including the Wingham Akoostik Festival, Old Bar Beach Festival and the Taree Aquatic Powerboat Club’s Easter Spectacular, as well as smaller community events.

-If you feel that your event could benefit from this financial assistance, check our policy(PDF, 97KB), our guidelines(PDF, 369KB), and complete a sponsorship application(PDF, 1MB).
+If you feel that your event could benefit from this financial assistance, check back in 2018 to apply for next year's sponsorship.